Fidela-keziah/IG-Clone/README.md

 ## Description

-{a clone of the website for the popular photo app Instagram.}
+{a clone of the website Instagram.}

 ## Cloning